 The school operates a 'vertical' tutor group system.
 Groups are made up of students from all years, which enable relationships to be forged across the school, creating a real sense of community.
 Tutor groups register every morning and every afternoon together.
 Morning registration is 10 minutes long and allows students to be welcomed and to welcome each other, and also to prepare for the day.
 An important part of this preparation for the day is a time for personal reflection.
 Afternoon tutor time is 30 minutes long.
-This time is used for whole school assemblies, house assemblies, inter-House competitions, time for literacy, numeracy, reflection, peer mentoring etc.
+This time is used for whole school assemblies. house assemblies, inter-House competitions, time for literacy, numeracy, reflection, peer mentoring etc.

-Covid update: For this year we will not be able to run vertical tutor groups until the guidance changes.
-We will revert back as soon as it is deemed safe to do so.
-Children will be in their year group classes for tutor time.
+Covid update: For 2021-2022 we hope to be able to run vertical tutor groups.
+If guidance in place at the time means this is not sensible or possible, children will be in their vear group classes for tutor time.